Hector

 “Why don’t you ever go to the beach, Mr. Avery?”

 “Yes, well I used to do things like that.
 Do people really enjoy all that wind and sand?
-You’re really quite lucky, Hector, that you don’t know what it’s like to have sand in places you don’t want sand to be.”
+You’re lucky, Hector, that you don’t know what it’s like to have sand in places you don’t want sand to be.”

 “A package is approaching, Mr. Avery,” alerted Hector.